 My Boutique Employability Skills

-Applying strategic ideas I learned to getting ready to shape my space, I’m making sure my future employer is a good fit for me rather than trying to conform with a generic company.
+Applying strategic ideas I learned to get ready to shape my space, I’m making sure my future employer is a good fit for me rather than trying to conform with a generic company.
 I bring a few primary unique skills and added value to my job that most people won’t have.

 In addition, my wide network of friends are all highly intelligent and help me in many ways.
 Of course, networking is one of the main ways I plan to get access to certain employment opportunities that I wouldn’t have found by myself.
 Many of my friends are taking jobs in Chinese investment firms where I’d like to work, and our friendships create perfect networking opportunities for future jobs.
 Furthermore, my friends all have good business sense, and they will help me gain more knowledge and information about excellent investment opportunities in a globalized economic world.
 By staying connected with my network and making it clear to potential employers how well connected I am, I bring another unique value for picking up new clients as well.

 As I get ready to fly back home to China with my college degree proudly held in hand, I confidently think back on my personal strategy of using the BE-EDGE methodology of making my case to shape my space.
 Investment firms need someone just like me, I just have to let them know how much they need me.
 I have a uniquely American perspective on business and investing, and I bring a wide network of investment advisors and potential clients with me everywhere I go.
 Keeping all this evidence in mind when revising my resume, applying for jobs, and going on interviews, I will find a company that is a good fit for me and will help me accomplish my globalization goals rather than feeling trapped or needing to convince an employer that I will conform for them.
 My boutique employability is the main thing to highlight in my job application process.